Why Be a Chemistry Major Student?

 The Senior Thesis

 During the fall term of their senior year graduating seniors will be contacted by the Department about Graduation with Honors in Chemistry.
-Students wishing to put themselves forward for consideration then would prepare a Senior Thesis during the winter term of their senior year.
-The thesis should reflect all or some portion of the student’s independent research at Northwestern, but the topics selected are up to the student and his/her advisor.
+Students wishing to put themselves forward for consideration should send an e-mail message (including the name of the research advisor) to the Director of Undergraduate Studies during fall of senior year, and would then prepare a Senior Thesis during the winter term of their senior year.
+The thesis should reflect all or some portion of the student’s independent research at Northwestern, but the topics selected are up to the student and the student's advisor.
 To qualify for honors, the research must have an “original” component, where “original” is defined as not being a straightforward repetition of previous work with no changes.
 Inputting data into a canned program for analysis does not qualify as original work.
 When the work is part of a team effort, that aspect of the work carried out by the honors student must have the same “original” component.
 Independent research is defined as carrying out some aspect of the work individually.
 Independence does not require an independent proposal of new research ideas or new procedures.

 The document itself should be in the standard format of any article being submitted for publication to a refereed journal.
 Students are encouraged to consult the ACS Style Guide in preparing their Senior Thesis.
-It also is suggested that before the preliminary submission is made the student have discussed the thesis with their advisor and that some assistance was provided on the format of the thesis as well as its content.
+Students are also encouraged to discuss the thesis with their advisor before the preliminary submission is made to receive assistance on the format and content of the thesis.

 The deadline for submitting the thesis is the end of the first week of the spring term of the student’s final year at Northwestern.
 Two copies are to be submitted to the department for review by this date.